 Building a bot for FB messenger will surely require resources – staff, time, expertise.
 Before investing in that, a couple of questions businesses need to be clear about:

 - Is there a clear use case: There were many businesses which thought the mobile app is just an extension of their website.
 How being on mobile will change the interaction with the customers was not well thought of.
-As a result such apps just sit across unused.
+As a result of such apps just sit across unused.
 If you are planning to build a bot, think from the customer’s standpoint and not from a company standpoint.

-- Are you ready to support inbound inquiries from Messenger: It’s better not to open a communication channel, if you cannot support it!
+- Are you ready to support inbound inquiries from Messenger: It’s better not to open a communication channel if you cannot support it!
 Even after the automation of a bot, you’ll have to: